Ecosystem Restoration Community &

 Cenote with clear blue water for swimming and diving

-Students at Earth Connection enjoy the gift of living close to the land, working with a skilled and lifelong learning team.
+Students at Earth Connection enjoy the gift of living close to the land and working with a skilled and lifelong learning team.
 We are open to your creativity as well as having you work with us in our ever-evolving vision as we further cultivate Earth Connection into a world-class education center, eco-reserve, botanical garden, food forest, permaculture farm and eco-lodge.

 You will enjoy seeing the fruits of your labour, the serene and sometimes intense ecosystem, cenote Tsunul, jungle living, close to the elements and connecting with your internal rhythm.
 You can swim, snorkel, hike in the jungle or into the local Mayan villages.

 COVID protocols for Earth Connection Center

-In case you need to be in quarantine and we will bring food to you.
+In case you need to be in quarantine we will bring food to you.
 You are allowed to explore the reserve during that time and we suggest you use this time to plan your research.
 We suggest downloading papers to read before arrival.
 We will work with you during this period to help you design your research project in coordination with your supervisor.

 We ask people to keep up with hygiene protocols and if any sign of sickness you report it and isolate yourself.

 For weekly trips to Merida or other sites, we will wear a mask and practice good hygiene.

 We trust that everyone will look after each other to keep us all healthy.